 Persons honored with the L&S Academic Advising award must be exemplary advisors.
 Recipients must have gone beyond the call of duty and worked across school and college lines to serve the needs of students.

-Senior Student Services Coordinator, Department of English
+Senior Advisor, Department of History

 - Karen Redfield, Department of English

 - Lisa Aarli, School of Journalism and Mass Communication

 - Teddy Kaul, Associate Student Services Coordinator, Department of Art History

 - Myra Marx Ferree, Professor, Department of Sociology

 - Ricardo Court, Director of Undergraduate Studies, Department of Political Science

 - Jeanne Hamers, Chemistry Undergraduate Program Director and Major Advisor, Department of Chemistry

 - Jeff Beneker, Associate Professor, Department of Classics